xigt/lgid/res/README.md

 ## crubadan_directory_index

 The `res/crubadan_directory_index.csv` file contains information on which subdirectory of Crúbadán data to use for each language.
+It built by a script and then manually edited and cleaned.

 [Crúbadán]: http://crubadan.org/
 [CC BY 4.0]: https://creativecommons.org/licenses/by/4.0/